ragaie/Card-collectionView-Layout/README.md

 ## Installation

-## take files inside External support files  copy to your project
+## take files inside folder (External support files)  copy them  to your project

 ## About

-The base source code created ❤️ by [Netguru](https://netguru.co) and maintained by [Anna-Mariia Shkarlinska](https://github.com/anyashka).
+The base source code created by [Netguru](https://netguru.co) and maintained by [Anna-Mariia Shkarlinska](https://github.com/anyashka).

 This demo and modification create by [Ragaie](https://github.com/ragaie).

 ### License